lagoproject/onedataSim/README.md

   - properly citing scientific data and diseminating results through internet;
   - building new results based on data minig or big data techniques thanks to linked metadata.

-Therefore, we encourage LAGO researchers to use these programs for their simulations, but
+Therefore, we encourage LAGO researchers to use these programs for their simulations.

 ## Pre-requisites